hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step2-create.md

 `echo KatacodaPrivateBuild > busybox/release`{{execute}}

-As before, the directory can be converted into a Tar and automatically imported into Docker as an image.
+As before, the directory can be converted into a tar and automatically imported into Docker as an image.

 `tar -C busybox -c . | docker import - busybox`{{execute}}